 A love story with marketing

-A few months after college, I found a way to thrive as a writer - helping B2B Tech marketers, entrepreneurs, and salespeople solve their clients' needs through effective content.
+A few months after college, I found a way to thrive as a writer - helping marketers, entrepreneurs, and salespeople solve their clients' needs through effective content.
 I fell in love with this writing practice and started beefing up my skills.

 Business executives and technical experts - your target clients - love well-written blog posts and case studies because they help them solve big problems.

 But great blogs and authentic case studies aren't always easy to find.
 Many organizations - perhaps yours - don't have the time to write, can't write well, don't have the resources to employ in-house writers, or can't optimize their content for search engines.

 And that's where I come in.
 I can translate almost any technical subject into clear and engaging content that will help your business rank high on Google, attract leads, and make sales.

 What I bring to the table

 Since launching my career, I've written for several leading organizations and blogs around the world including: Raindance, the Canadian Federal Government, Arreva, Thrive Global, Hackernoon, Nuzest USA, Small Business Rainmaker, Africanwriter, Tekedia, Globat Skills and Driverbuddy.

 Some of my articles have been shared on social media by technology experts like Professor Ndubuisi Ekekwe of Harvard Business Review and organizations like AFFORD UK.